 Setting up rewards and prizes is a powerful motivator that can help bring out the best performance from your team and improve the effectiveness of your employee development program.
 It’s just simple math—if they know that there will be some rewards and prizes at the end of their learning journey, then they will most likely exert more effort in learning and upskilling.
 It will also fuel some healthy competition among your team, which will further engage and excite them, rather than simply requiring them to read their modules and courses.

 Rewarding your employees can come in different forms.
-You can reward them with cash incentives, sales coupons and coffee vouchers, or even gadgets and tech accessories.
+You can reward them with cash incentives, sales coupons and coffee vouchers, or even gadgets and tech accessories, or even a subscription to workout routines that will help workers look and feel their best.
 If you’re on a tight budget, non-monetary prizes like a simple hand-written note can also go a long way in expressing your gratitude to your employees.
 If you like, you can also use EdApp’s Achievements feature to customize banners and badges and grant them to those who have completed their courses or scored well on their assessments.

 You may also be interested in: